 And another Update 2013/10/11: Interesting to note that WordPress.com has changed the wording in the feedback and progress sidebar since Suzy published her above post to read “Reach 1000s of new people on Facebook, Twitter, Tumblr, and more — for free using Headliner.fm.”
 So there’s been a move to be more transparent about which “service” is being used, and that is a good thing.
 However, still no real change in Headliner’s TOS.

 UPDATE: Headliner.fm is no longer available on the web and, in poetic justice, has been taken over by a domain squatter selling fake watches.
-I cannot remove any links in the below reblog so please don’t click the link in “read the ToS (Terms of Service)”.
+I cannot remove or edit any links in the below reblog, so don’t click the link in “read the ToS (Terms of Service)”.
+If you’re interested, you can read an archived copy of that link via the Internet Archive’s Wayback Machine.

 This is just a warning folks….